avanwouwe/citadel-browser-agent/doc/legitimate-impact-assessment.md

 ### 3.1 Nature of Personal Data Processed

+An evaluation was performed of the type of data that is processed.

 | Data Category | Description / Sensitivity | Special Category? |
 | :---- | :---- | :---- |
 | Identifiers | Username, application accounts | No, unless used for special (e.g. union) accounts |